Multi-agency operation on to rescue those trapped inside tunnel in Uttarakhand's Tapovan | Law-Order

 The tunnel has only one entry, an official said.

-ITBP rescuers were seen carrying wooden planks ,which will be used to create a platform to pull out the trapped people using ropes.
+ITBP rescuers were seen carrying wooden planks which will be used by rescuers to wade in through the slush and also help create a platform to pull out the trapped people using ropes.

+Pandey said the teams are ready with dragon light sets, oxygen cylinders and stretchers to provide immediate medical help to those trapped inside.

 Teams of the NDRF also reached the spot late Sunday night and were seen using shovels to clear the tunnel's approach.

-The force has also brought along canine teams that will help them detect lives trapped underneath better.
+Both the ITBP and the NDRF have brought along canine teams to help them detect lives trapped underneath better.

 Some teams from the Army, including from the medical Corps, have also reached the disaster spot, a senior official supervising the operation said.